bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/p/PolarizationModeDispersionTolerance_1l9fqAQsz5qR9XY_Mh244N/Documentation.md

-Indicates the polarization mode dispersion tolerance of the Optical Transport Networking system.
+Indicates the polarization mode dispersion tolerance of the transport equipment.
+It is usually measured by picosecond.